 5 Attorney Website Design Secrets that Drive Business

 Attorneys have an ethical obligation to communicate with a client about their representation.
-At Comrade Web, we want your website communicates your message before your first conversation.
+At Comrade Web Agency, we want your website communicates your message before your first conversation.

 The challenge is often communicating what you need to a client over a website can be a bit dicey as an attorney.
 Fortunately, we identified a few attorney website design secrets to improve communication and conversions with clients.

 5 attorney website designs secrets

 Secret #1: Website design is all in the mind